-Sector Outline of Regulations bank of the Republic of the Philippines.
-Acquisition of domestic banks (100% foreign investment by foreign banks; and elimination of the 60% upper limit of the foreign investment ratio) Establishment of new local subsidies Opening of branch offices (elimination of the upper limit number of foreign banks that can open branch offices) As restrictions on liquidity of foreign currencies, foreign banks are obliged to cover 30% of the balance of debts on a foreign currency basis (including deposits) by specific liquidity (short-term release of funds to financial institutions, interbank loans, etc.).
-Insurance Department Order No. 31-01 issued in December 2001 (which was partially amended by Department Order No. 19-06 and No. 27-06 of 2006) imposes a minimum capital requirement commensurate with the foreign equity investment ratio, but the ministerial order of June 2012 made the requirement uniform independent of the foreign equity investment ratio (legislated in 2013) For reinsurance transactions, ceding reinsurance of automobile insurance to an overseas insurance company is prohibited.
+Sector Outline of Regulations amended by Department Order No. 19-06 and No. 27-06 of 2006) imposes a minimum capital requirement commensurate with the foreign equity investment ratio, but the ministerial order of June 2012 made the requirement uniform independent of the foreign equity investment ratio (legislated in 2013) For reinsurance transactions, ceding reinsurance of automobile insurance to an overseas insurance company is prohibited.
 Act No. 10881 in the Republic of the Philippines entered into force in August 2016, eliminating foreign investment restrictions for non-banks (financing companies, lending companies, investment houses and insurance adjustment companies).
-Before the elimination, the upper limit on foreign investment was 60% for financing companies, less than majority ownership (49%) for lending companies and investment houses and 40% for insurance adjustment companies, but the elimination has paved the way for 100% foreign investments in the above businesses.
-Telecommunication Services The Philippines permits only Philippine-capital companies (at least 60% of capital owned by Filipinos) to engage in public service businesses.
-Foreign capital participation in the telecommunications sector is therefore limited to less than 40%.
-However, in January 2009, the Department of Justice (DOJ) of the Philippines expressed its view that value-added services do not fall under the services subject to the restrictions in some cases, and in that case, wholly foreign-owned companies can participate in the telecommunication sector (January 12, 2009; Secretary's Opinion No. 2).
+Before the elimination, the upper limit on foreign investment was 60% for financing companies, less than majority ownership (49%) for lending companies, but the elimination has paved the way for 100% foreign investments in the above businesses.
 Construction Services The Philippines permits foreign investment except in sectors found on the negative list created under the Foreign Investment Act.
-Construction is not on the list, but under the Constructors License Law (CLL), a construction permit must be obtained before actual construction work can be done from the Philippine Contractors Accreditation Board that is the subordinate organization of Construction Industry Authority of the Philippines that oversees the construction industry under the direct control of the Department of Trade and Industry.
+Construction is not on the list, but under the Constructors License Law (CLL) (RA 4566), a construction permit must be obtained before actual construction work can be done from the Philippine Contractors Accreditation Board that is the subordinate organization of Construction Industry Authority of the Philippines that oversees the construction industry under the direct control of the Department of Trade and Industry.
 Under the detailed enforcement regulations of the CLL, "regular licenses," which are the same as those given to ordinary domestic companies, is granted to companies with less than 40% foreign ownership.
 In contrast, companies with more than 40% foreign ownership must apply for a license for each individual project, and a special license that is only effective for that project is granted.
-At the same time, the foreign investment ratio for public works that are financed within the Philippines (excluding those subject to international bidding) is restricted to a maximum of 25% under the 10th Foreign Investment Negative List (which came into effect in June 2015).
+At the same time, the foreign investment ratio for public works that are financed within the Philippines (excluding those subject to international bidding) is restricted to a maximum of 25% under the 11th Foreign Investment Negative List (which came into effect in October 2018).